Formulary Chapter 10: Musculoskeletal and joint diseases - Full Chapter

 |

-Methylprednisolone Acetate with Lidocaine (Depo-Medrone®)
+Methylprednisolone Acetate with Lidocaine (Depo-Medrone® with lidocaine)

 |